 If we realise early on, that our assumptions are not true (fully or partially), we can improve our idea, and then check our new assumption against reality again.

 If our idea is not good enough we want to know it as quickly as possible.
 If something is going to fail, we want it to fail quickly.
 Only then can we evaluate it, learn from it and build a better version.
 We want to fail quickly.
-Again it’s not a goal; sometimes thee right solution cannot be simply found on the first attempt.
+Again it’s not a goal; sometimes the right solution cannot be simply found on the first attempt.

-The need for a system
+The need for a system: from random failure to evidence-based experimentation

 I will write a bit more about building the right system in future articles.